 - Skin discoloration

 At the Plastic Surgery Clinic of Chicago, we take every precaution to avoid potential complications by employing the safest and most innovative techniques.
 You can further mitigate the potential for risk by carefully following all instructions from your plastic surgeon.

 If you have unwanted excess fat or skin in your thighs due to aging or weight fluctuation, a thighplasty may be an option for you.
 Contact the Plastic Surgery Clinic of Chicago to schedule a consultation with a board-certified plastic surgeon that specializes in aesthetic surgery of the body.
-We will walk you through every step of the procedure, and will be happy to answer any and all questions you may have.
+We will walk you through every step of the procedure and will be happy to answer any questions you may have.

 All surgical procedures by the Plastic Surgery Clinic of Chicago are performed at top hospitals in Chicago and CMS or AAAASF-certified surgical centers for safety.